-Cat Indoor Furniture Coloring Page
+Cat Relaxing on Indoor Furniture - Coloring Page PDF

 Cat relaxing on indoor furniture

-Cat relaxing on indoor furniture -: History & Fun Facts
+Cat relaxing on indoor furniture: History & Fun Facts

 The history of indoor cats is tied to the history of human homes.
 Cats first stayed near people because grain stores attracted mice, and mice attracted hungry wildcats.
 Over time, people welcomed cats into houses, barns, and workshops because they were excellent hunters.
 As homes became more comfortable, cats stopped being only working animals and became companions who slept by the fire, watched windows, and explored furniture with great confidence.